 Skip.
 Temporary atmospheric conditions that let you talk to operators far away.
 The signal will bounce off of the ionosphere and return to earth in distant places.

 10-4.
 10-4 means "OK, "affirmative," or "copy."
 There is a series of codes that range from 10-1 to 10-100 and higher, and each one has a meaning.
 Not many of them are used today but a few are still very common, including 10-4.

 Hammer Down/ Pedal to the Metal.
-You are traveling as fast as you can; you have the the pedal to the floor.
+You are traveling as fast as you can; you have the pedal to the floor.

 Convoy.
 A group of trucks traveling together.
 It can be three or three hundred.

 Front/Back Door.
 A way of assigning roles in a convoy.
 The front door, aka the first truck in line, watches for smokeys.
 The back door is the last truck and watches for smokeys sneaking up from the rear.

 Mud Duck.
 Used as an insult, it refers to an operator with a weak signal or radio.

 Stepped On.
 What happens when a closer or more powerful station talks over you when you are talking.

 Uppers/Lowers.
-Extra channels added to a radio to have more channels to talk on.
+Extra channels added to the radio to have more channels to talk on.
 This was more common in the 70s and 80s.
 Today, export radios are sold with these channels already in them.

 Peaked/Tuned.
 The work done to your radio to get more power and modulation out of it.
 It can also be done on receive to help the radio "hear" better.